-Mongabay’s education initiative aims to provide high quality, engaging, and inspirational nature & conservation media for kids (ages 6-14) around the world.
+Mongabay’s environmental education initiative aims to provide high quality, engaging, and inspirational biodiversity & conservation media for kids (ages 6-14) around the world.

 At Mongabay Kids, our mission is to inspire all kids (and their adults) to explore, celebrate, and conserve plants, animals, and ecosystems, wherever nature happens.